Satellite Constellations

 Equator Crossing Time 10 - 11 AM 10 - 11 AM

-Revisit time 1 - 2 days (based on latitude) 1 - 4 days (based on latitude)
+Revisit time 1 day (Constellation of 6) 1 - 4 days (based on latitude)

 Cloud cover thresholds <20% <20%